+You are here

 - must meet minimum Graduate School registration requirements:

 - eight credit hours during each semester a 50 percent or greater GA appointment is held, except during the summer term, when the minimum is four

 - four credit hours during each semester a 25 percent appointment is held, except during the summer term, when the minimum is two

 - for doctoral students who have passed the candidacy examination, three credit hours each semester or term a 50 percent GA appointment is held.
 Students who were admitted to the Graduate School Autumn Quarter 2008 and after are required to be continuously enrolled after passing the candidacy examination (

 - must be in good standing in the Graduate School when the appointment or reappointment becomes effective

 - must maintain reasonable progress toward a graduate degree.
 It is the responsibility of each Graduate Studies Committee to determine what constitutes reasonable progress in its degree programs.

-- must certify proficiency in spoken English before assuming GTA duties involving direct student contact (applies only to international non-English speaking graduate students)
+- must certify proficiency in spoken English before assuming GTA duties involving direct student contact (applies only to international and permanent resident non-English speaking graduate students)

 - must satisfy other requirements published by the Graduate Studies Committee or appointing unit